hive-keychain/hive-keychain-landing/README.md

-# SteemPlus-landing
+# Hive Keychain

-Landing Page for steemplus.app
+Landing Page for Hive Keychain extensions and Apps